python/cpython/Doc/library/socket.rst

-   If the byte sequence passed to this function is not exactly 4 bytes in length, :exc:`socket.error` will be raised. :func:`inet_ntoa` does not support IPv6, and :func:`getnameinfo` should be used instead for IPv4/v6 dual stack support.
+   If the byte sequence passed to this function is not exactly 4 bytes in length, :exc:`socket.error` will be raised. :func:`inet_ntoa` does not support IPv6, and :func:`inet_ntop` should be used instead for IPv4/v6 dual stack support.